KCRA-TV: Digital and newscast expansion

 KCRA launched a second subchannel featuring NBC Weather Plus in 2005.
 In August 2010, it was relaunched as MoreTV, programmed much like an independent station with reairs of syndicated programs.
 The MoreTV format was replaced by an affiliation with MeTV in 2012 as part of an expansion of the existing affiliation relationship between Hearst and MeTV.

 During the 2010s and 2020s, KCRA regularly maintained its lead in local news, with KOVR generally the next highest-rated newscast.
 In May 2024, KCRA led in most news time slots including 11 p.m., and the 10 p.m. news for KQCA was second to KOVR.
-During this period, the station has introduced a series of news expansions, including doubling the length of the KQCA 10 p.m. newscast to an hour in 2014 and launching a 4 p.m. weekday newscast in 2016, extended weekend evening newscasts in 2017, a 4 a.m. half-hour in 2018, a 7 p.m. newscast in 2020, and a 9 a.m. hour on KQCA in 2022.
-As of 2025, KCRA broadcasts 45 hours of locally produced newscasts each week (with 7 1/2 hours each weekday, four hours on Saturdays and 3 1/2 hours on Sundays), plus 22 hours of dedicated newscasts on KQCA.
+During this period, the station introduced a series of news expansions, including doubling the length of the KQCA 10 p.m. newscast to an hour in 2014 and launching a 4 p.m. weekday newscast in 2016, extended weekend evening newscasts in 2017, a 4 a.m. half-hour in 2018, a 7 p.m. newscast in 2020, and a 9 a.m. hour on KQCA in 2022.
+As of 2026, KCRA broadcasts 45 hours of locally produced newscasts each week (with 7 1/2 hours each weekday, four hours on Saturdays and 3 1/2 hours on Sundays), plus 22 hours of dedicated newscasts on KQCA.